simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

 ### Step 1: Running the Script (Local Machine)

-This step involves using a script from the GitHub repository to automate the deployment of an ECS instance configured with 2 EIPs and 2 ENIs.
-Follow these streamlined instructions:
+This step involves using a script (`create_ecs_instance.py`) from the GitHub repository to automate the deployment of an ECS instance configured with 2 EIPs and 2 ENIs:

 1. **Set Up `config.json`**:
    - Ensure the `config.json` file, located in the same directory as `create_ecs_instance.py`, is correctly configured with your Alibaba Cloud credentials and resource identifiers.
 It should include keys for `access_key_id`, `access_key_secret`, `region_id`, `vpc_id`, `security_group_id`, and `vswitch_id`.